RetroDECK/ES-DE/USERGUIDE.md

 **Filter**

 Criteria for what games to include in the scraping.
-It can be set to _All games_, _No metadata_ or _No game image_.
+It can be set to 'All games', 'Favorite games', 'No metadata', 'No game image' or 'No game video'.

 **Systems**

 A selection of which systems to scrape for.
-It's recommended to scrape one system at a time, but it's possible to automatically scrap several or all systems in one go.
+It's possible to automatically scrape several or all systems in one go.

 #### Content settings